narenkhatwani/narenkhatwani-resume/content/home/extracurricular.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
-  - title: Github Campus Expert
+  - title: GitHub Campus Expert
-    company: Github
+    company: GitHub
     company_url: 'https://githubcampus.expert/narenkhatwani/'
     company_logo:
     location: New Jersey
     date_start: '2021-09-01'
     date_end: ''
-    description: GitHub Campus Experts are student leaders that strive to build diverse and inclusive communities to learn skills collaborate on projects, and share their experiences.
+    description: GitHub Campus Experts are student leaders that strive to build diverse and inclusive communities to learn skills, collaborate on projects, and share their experiences.
 The community I have been working to develop is known as the NJIT HPC Initiative.
 Our main goal is to make students aware of High-Performance Computing as a viable research domain and remove its fear from the mind of students.

 design:
   columns: '2'